INSTRUCTIONS TO AUTHORS

 The quality of all figures must be checked by the author.
 The quality of the illustration on the proof is essentially the same as in the published manuscript.

+Previously rejected manuscripts may not be resubmitted to Medical Physics unless resubmission has been offered in the previous decision letter or the rejection decision has been successfully overturned on appeal.
 In order for your appeal to be considered, first submit it to MedPhys@wiley.com with a complete point-by-point response for each criticism:

 1. Duplicate the text of the original criticism